Tails.com Modern Slavery Statement

 We’re currently working on the following to improve our policies:

-• Responsibility to manage the risks of modern slavery across all of tails.com to be listed in all procurement team job descriptions
+- Responsibility to manage the risks of modern slavery across all of Tails.com to be listed in all procurement team job descriptions

 Governance

-tails.com has formed a Materiality Committee consisting of senior leadership across the organisation who ensure we’re clear on the positive and negative impacts of our business on all our stakeholders.
+Tails.com has formed a Materiality Committee consisting of senior leadership across the organisation who ensure we’re clear on the positive and negative impacts of our business on all our stakeholders.
 The Materiality Committee is responsible to make sure we have policies to enhance our positive impact and reduce negative areas, that plans are in place to improve our performance over time, and these actions are carried out.
 This includes amongst other areas, our policies and commitment to ensure no modern slavery exists in our business or supply chain.
-The Materiality Committee reports progress on each impact area as a minimum annually to our investor board and stakeholders.
+The Materiality Committee reports progress on each impact area as a minimum annually to our board of directors and stakeholders.

 Due Diligence